KelianB/microservices-rentstream/README.md

 First you will need to install Docker (this was all tested using Docker Desktop for Windows).
 Then, simply run `docker-compose up --build` at the root of the project.

+# Technical info

+We use an express gateway in front of all other services to handle authentication.
+Since this is a prototype, creating users is handled directly using the admin endpoints provided by express gateway.
+In reality, another service would have to be created so we have more control.

 # Usage

 ## Authentication